awaw-Liyely/2026-IPM-MGAGC/README.md

-**MGAGC.ipynb is the main function file, The reported results for all metrics (ACC, NMI, and Time) correspond to the best performance selected from all parameter trials.**
+**MGAGC.ipynb is the main function file.
+The reported results for all metrics (ACC, NMI, and Time) correspond to the best performance selected from all parameter trials.**

 If you have any questions, please connect liyely@126.com